 Santander Mine Production

-The Santander zinc-lead-silver underground mine and mill complex is located 215 km northeast of Lima in the Central Peruvian Polymetallic Belt.
-The 2,000 tpd operation includes more than 10 km of underground development in the Magistral North, Magistral Central and Magistral South deposits via three separate portals and ramp systems.
+The Santander zinc-lead-silver underground mine and mill complex is located 215 kilometers northeast of Lima in the Central Peruvian Polymetallic Belt.
+The 2,000 tonne per day operation includes more than 12 kilometers of underground development in the Magistral North, Magistral Central and Magistral South deposits via three separate portals and ramp systems.

 Santander Expansion Potential

 Significant potential exists to expand the current resource at Santander.
-The Magistral deposits remain open and downhole geophysics indicates that mineralization extends at least another 500 metres vertically.
-In addition, the recent discoveries of the Rosa and Fatima Zones bear similar zinc grades to the Magistral Deposits and higher lead-silver grades (see June 4, 2014 news release).
-The new zones are conveniently adjacent to the existing underground development and are now supplying millfeed.
+The Magistral deposits remain open and downhole geophysics indicate that mineralization extends at least another 500 meters vertically.
+In addition, the recent discoveries of the Rosa and Fatima zones bear similar zinc grades to the Magistral deposits and higher lead-silver grades.
+The new zones are conveniently adjacent to the existing underground development and are now supplying mill feed.

 A base metal deposit specialist with 20-years project experience from grass-roots exploration through resource definition to permitting and production in Europe and the America’s on behalf of Pasminco Exploration, Anglo American and other companies.
 Mark completed his Ph.D. on the Irish zinc-lead orefield and was a member of Anglo American’s Lisheen Zinc-Lead Mine feasibility/technical team in Ireland that developed the 4,500 tpd mine.

-Over 15 years experience in financing and financial controls in the mining industry including responsibility for multiple large scale open pit and underground base and precious metal production units.
+Anna Ladd has more than 15 years of experience in financing and financial controls in the mining industry including responsibility for multiple large scale open pit and underground base and precious metal production units.
 Anna has served as VP Finance and CFO for a number of TSX-listed junior mining companies in addition to several mid-size to senior gold and base metal producers including Grande Cache Coal, Kinross Gold’s Fort Knox, Round Mountain and Kettle River operations and Vale Inco’s Thompson and Sudbury base metal operations.

 Geologist with over 20 years of mineral exploration industry, and research & finance market experience.
 Steve has held a senior management role with a leading mining research and investment publication and has consulted to resource-focused investment funds.